 A ground is a backup electrical path in an electrical circuit designed to prevent electrical shocks when the primary circuit fails.

 - Electrical Work on Residential Property - What you should know before work begins Washington State Department of Labor and Industries, December 2009, Editorial Staff

 - Outdoor Electrical Safety Check - Tips For The Safe Outdoor Use Of Electricity United States Federal Citizen Information Center, December 2009, Editorial Staff

-Common projects involving ground system
+Common projects involving ground

 Hiring Local Professionals

 Our FREE homewyse hiring guide helps you locate and hire great help, get quality craftsmanship and understand fair pricing on your specific project.

 Help the homewyse Community